Cray-HPE/docs-csm/operations/boot_orchestration/Operators.md

 This operator monitors for pending sessions and moves them into the running state.
 It uses the [session template](Session_Templates.md) and the session limit (if any) to determine the target components for the session.
 It uses the session template to determine the appropriate boot artifacts and (optionally) CFS configuration.
-It then updates the target components with the desired target state, boot artifacts, and configuration.
+It then [enables](Components.md#enabled) target components in BOS and updates them with the desired target state, boot artifacts, and configuration.

 Related: [BOS sessions and HSM locks](Sessions.md#bos-sessions-and-hsm-locks).

 ### `status`

-This operator is the workhorse that updates the state of BOS components.
+This operator is the workhorse that updates the status of components in BOS.
-For each component that is enabled in BOS, the status operator uses the following information to determine the correct state for the component:
+For each component that is enabled in BOS, the status operator collects the following information:

 * Component desired state
 * Component current state
 * Node power state (as reported by PCS)
 * Node configuration status (as reported by CFS)

+The above information is used to determine whether or not the component should be disabled in BOS, and what the new component status should be.
 This determination is also impacted by the following options:

 * [`default_retry_policy`](Options.md#default_retry_policy)